 Tourism Potential in Pakistan

 Hey Readers, how are you all?
 Our new blog post is about our very own country and the Tourism Potential in Pakistan.
 Pakistan has long been misunderstood due to the false media portrayal.
-The International Media has shown Pakistan as a dangerous count a place where no one is safe and nobody should go and this is false.
-Today we are going to break these Stereotypes and Show you how safe it is in Pakistan and the Tourism Potential in Pakistan.
+The International Media has shown Pakistan as a dangerous count, a place where no one is safe and nobody should go, and this is false.
+Today, we will break these Stereotypes and Show you how safe it is in Pakistan and the Tourism Potential in Pakistan.

-My Country Pakistan has places that can take your breath away, People that can inspire you like no one other, and such a Diverse Culture that you won’t find anywhere else.
-Pakistan’s Tourism Potential is amazing and it such a missed opportunity.
-We have researched a lot to put together this article, just so we can give you a good idea of what Pakistan “The Land of the Pure” represents and what is the real picture of our Country.
-So Without further a due let’s explore the Tourism Potential of Pakistan.
+My Country, Pakistan, has places that can take your breath away, People that can inspire you like no one other, and such a Diverse Culture that you won’t find anywhere else.
+Pakistan’s Tourism Potential is amazing, and it is such a missed opportunity.
+We have researched a lot to put together this article to give you a good idea of what Pakistan, “The Land of the Pure,” represents and the accurate picture of our Country.
+So Without further due, let’s explore the Tourism Potential of Pakistan.

 Cultural Heritage Sites in Pakistan

-Pakistan’s Cultural Heritage is one of a kind and so amazing that very few other countries can hope to match.
-I won’t be able to list all of them but here are Pakistan’s 6 Unesco World Heritage Sites.
-They are listed below
+Pakistan’s Cultural Heritage is one of a kind and amazing that very few other countries can hope to match.
+I won’t list all of them, but here are Pakistan’s 6 Unesco World Heritage Sites.
+They are listed below.

 - “Mohenjo-Daro” was the largest settlement of the Indus Valley civilization.

-- “Taxila or Taksa Rock” The meaning of the name Taxila is “City of cut stones”.
+- “Taxila or Taksa Rock” The meaning of Taxila is “City of cut stones.”

 - “Shalimar Bagh” is the Mughal Garden complex.